ballerina-platform/module-ballerinax-azure.ad/README.md

 See examples at https://github.com/ballerina-platform/module-ballerinax-azure.ad/blob/ad-implementation/src/azure.ad/tests/client_auth_tests.bal

 ## Inbound Auth Handler for User Authentication
-The module provides an Inbound AuthHandler which be plugged to any http:Listener where every incoming request gets authenticated against Azure AD.
-The requests must contain Basic Auth Headers.
+This module provides an Inbound AuthHandler, which can be plugged to any `http:Listener` in which every incoming request gets authenticated against Azure AD.
+The requests must contain the basic auth headers.

 The Auth Handler can be retrieved by invoking the following function:
 ```ballerina